WFAN-FM: 101.9 RXP

-On February 5, 2008, at 4:00 p.m., Emmis Communications announced a change to a rock format under the WRXP call letters and the tagline 101.9 RXP: The New York Rock Experience.
+On February 5, 2008, at 4:00 pm, Emmis Communications announced a change to a rock format under the WRXP call letters and the tagline 101.9 RXP: The New York Rock Experience.
 The last songs played on "CD 101.9" were "Shining Star" by The Manhattans and an instrumental rendition of "Street Life" by U-Nam, while the first two songs played on "RXP" were "Rock and Roll" by Velvet Underground and "Supernatural Superserious" by R.E.M.
 With the exception of Paul Cavalconte, the entire WQCD air staff was released including Dennis Quinn, who had survived every other format change at 101.9 since joining the station in 1971.
 Only program director Blake Lawrence was retained from the previous format for WRXP.
 Emmis cited a declining audience for smooth jazz, which moved to the station's HD2 subchannel.
 (An online version of CD101.9 would eventually be launched in late summer 2015.)

 WRXP was the first alternative rock station in New York City since WXRK's format flip to active rock in April 2005.
 Even though classified as alternative rock (with a slight adult album alternative lean), Nielsen BDS and Mediabase reported WRXP as an AAA, with suburban station WXPK recognized as the main AAA station in the New York City market.
 By 2011, WRXP was classified as an alternative rock station by both Nielsen BDS and Mediabase.

 WRXP's first on-air personality was Brian Schock.
 Until leaving the station to return to San Diego in January 2009, he was also the station's assistant program director and music director.
 Station management promised to hire a New York rock-savvy airstaff for the rest of the station's dayparts.
 Among those hired were veteran radio and MTV personality Matt Pinfield as the morning drive host; Steve Craig as midday host; and Brian Phillips as evening host.
 The weekend air staff included Dave Greek, Greg Russ and Jennifer Kajzer, as well as Cavalconte, the only personality retained from the WQCD smooth jazz format.
 In March 2009, WRXP announced that Nik Carter, formerly of WXRK, and later with VH1, joined as the station as its afternoon drive personality.

 On June 16, 2008, Leslie Fram, formerly of WNNX in Atlanta, was appointed Program Director.
 She also co-hosted the WRXP morning drive (and later midday) show with Pinfield.
 On November 9, 2008, Anything Anything with Rich Russo debuted on the station.